rdans/rdans.github.io/README.md

-# Welcome to Reinaldo Daniswara's Page!
+# Welcome to My Page!

 Hi!
 My name is Reinaldo Daniswara.
 I was born in Jakarta, Indonesia.
 # Educations